Free Shipping on Orders $100 | Free In-Store Pickup

 Box size: 7.375 x 5.375 x 1.5 in.

-High-quality 250 gsm card stock paper.
+Material: High-quality 250 gsm card stock paper.

-Dimensions: 5 in x 7 in x
+Approximate Measurements: 5 in x 7 in x